Electron energy loss spectroscopy: History

 The technique was developed by James Hillier and RF Baker in the mid-1940s but was not widely used over the next 50 years, only becoming more widespread in research in the 1990s due to advances in microscope instrumentation and vacuum technology.
 With modern instrumentation becoming widely available in laboratories worldwide, the technical and scientific developments from the mid-1990s have been rapid.
-The technique is able to take advantage of modern aberration-corrected probe forming systems to attain spatial resolutions down to ~0.1 nm, while with a monochromated electron source and/or careful deconvolution the energy resolution can be 0.1 eV or better.
+The technique is able to take advantage of modern aberration-corrected probe forming systems to attain chemical resolved images with atomic resolution, while with a monochromated electron source and/or careful deconvolution the energy resolution can reach units of meV.
 This has enabled detailed measurements of the atomic and electronic properties of single columns of atoms, and in a few cases, of single atoms.

 Comparison with EDX

 EELS is spoken of as being complementary to energy-dispersive x-ray spectroscopy (variously called EDX, EDS, XEDS, etc.), which is another common spectroscopy technique available on many electron microscopes.
 EDX excels at identifying the atomic composition of a material, is quite easy to use, and is particularly sensitive to heavier elements.
 EELS has historically been a more difficult technique but is in principle capable of measuring atomic composition, chemical bonding, valence and conduction band electronic properties, surface properties, and element-specific pair distance distribution functions.
 EELS tends to work best at relatively low atomic numbers, where the excitation edges tend to be sharp, well-defined, and at experimentally accessible energy losses (the signal being very weak beyond about 3 keV energy loss).
 EELS is perhaps best developed for the elements ranging from carbon through the 3d transition metals (from scandium to zinc).
 For carbon, an experienced spectroscopist can tell at a glance the differences between diamond, graphite, amorphous carbon, and "mineral" carbon (such as the carbon appearing in carbonates).
 The spectra of 3d transition metals can be analyzed to identify the oxidation states of the atoms.
 Cu(I), for instance, has a different so-called "white-line" intensity ratio than Cu(II) does.
 This ability to "fingerprint" different forms of the same element is a strong advantage of EELS over EDX.
 The difference is mainly due to the difference in energy resolution between the two techniques (~1 eV or better for EELS, perhaps a few tens of eV for EDX).